Afcon 2021: ‘Let the authorities decide’ - Eguavoen leaves Nigeria future open to NFF

 “When that happens, the federation will also sit and look at the generality of all matters and come to a decision.”

-Meanwhile, Eguavoen has expressed his displeasure with media around the media that he will quit following the country’s failed mission in Cameroon.
+Meanwhile, Eguavoen has expressed his displeasure with media that stated he will quit following the country’s failed mission in Cameroon.

 "I came here as an interim manager because of what's been played out," he told BBC Sport Africa.